 This reduces water wasted through evaporation and allows pumps to refill water storage tanks for evening peak use.

-- No-cost permits will be available through the Public Works Department to allow proper watering of new sod or seeded areas.
+- No-cost permits are available through the Public Works Department to allow proper watering of new sod or seeded areas.

 - Residents may hand-water flower beds, wash cars, etc. as long as the water use is not unattended.